beling/book-pl/src/ch17-02-trait-objects.md

 if a value doesn’t implement a method but we call it anyway.
 Rust won’t compile our code if the values don’t implement the traits that the trait objects need.

-For example, listing 17-10 shows what happens if we try to create a `Screen` with a `String` as a component:
+For example, Listing 17-10 shows what happens if we try to create a `Screen` with a `String` as a component:

-<span class="filename">Plik: src/main.rs</span>
+<span class="filename">Filename: src/main.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch17-oop/listing-17-10/src/main.rs}}